Quantum Subroutines in Branch-Price-and-Cut for Vehicle Routing: Conclusion

 \section{Conclusion}

 In this work, we proposed using QA as a pricing and separation heuristic in a classical branch-price-and-cut algorithm for vehicle routing.
 Although QA being a heuristic, the integration as a subroutine in a classical decomposition algorithm allows an exact solution of the input problem.
-Moreover, the pricing and separation subproblems are particularly well suited for randomized heuristics like QA since both require multiple, high-quality solutions quickly.
+Moreover, the pricing and separation subproblems are particularly well suited for randomized heuristics like QA since both require multiple, high-quality solutions quickly. {Pricing and separation are standard routines in mixed-integer programming algorithms.
+Thus, the concepts proposed in this work have many applications beyond vehicle routing.}

-In order to apply QA, we developed small and sparse QUBO models for the pricing and separation problem.
-Keeping both model dimension and density as low as possible is crucial for a successful implementation on existing quantum computers with restricted connectivity.
+In order to apply QA, we developed QUBO models for the pricing and separation problem. {Therein, we aimed at k}eeping both model dimension and density as low as possible {which }is crucial for a successful implementation on existing quantum computers with restricted connectivity.
 Here, developing even smaller and sparser QUBO models can further improve the performance.
 For example, a technique known as domain-wall encoding could possibly further reduce density and dimension~\cite{Chancellor2019,Chen2021,Berwald2022}.
 Although both dimension and density would not change asymptotically when using domain-wall encoding, a constant-factor reduction can be achieved which might result in practical benefits.
+Furthermore, analyzing and adjusting the coefficient ranges of the QUBO models can improve the results from QA machines with limited precision.